We caught up with the brilliant and insightful Michele Badie a few weeks ago and have shared our conversation below.

 Can you share a story from your journey that illustrates your resilience?

 One moment in my journey that truly tested my resilience happened during a season of rapid growth.
-Opportunities were coming in quickly, from hosting conversations on Career Tipper® to launching new Skills Recharged® resources, to stepping more fully into my identity as an evolving project management professional and professional development strategist.
+Opportunities were coming in quickly, from hosting podcast conversations on Career Tipper® to launching new Skills Recharged® resources, to stepping more fully into my identity as an evolving project management professional and professional development strategist.
 From the outside, it looked like momentum.
 On the inside, something else was happening.

 Imposter syndrome was quietly tapping me on the shoulder.